eirikb/vue-mdc/readme.md

 does not work as expected.
 If you are looking for a wrapper, then take a look at [posva/vue-mdc](https://github.com/posva/vue-mdc) or [stasson/vue-mdc-adapter](https://github.com/stasson/vue-mdc-adapter).

+The demo folder contains a runnable vue webpack-simple project based on this readme.
+To run it: `cd demo && npm i && npm run dev`.

 ## Install

 The starting point of this project is `vue-cli` using the `webpack-simple` template.